Chapulineros de Oaxaca: History

-In August 2015 the MRCI corporate obtained the Teca UTN franchise from Huixquilucan, State of Mexico, they renamed the team as Chapulineros, relocated it to the city of Oaxaca and began to participate in the Liga Premier de Ascenso as of that season.
-For the 2017–18 season the team was relocated to the Serie B due to the lack of infrastructure to be able to participate for the promotion to the Liga de Ascenso de México.
-In 2018, the team paused its sporting activity because it did not get the endorsement to participate in the league from the FMF.

-In 2019 the team returned to compete in the FMF, leaving this federation the following year to join the LBM.
+On August 2015, the MRCI corporate obtained the franchise of Teca Huixquilucan from Huixquilucan, State of Mexico, becoming the new franchise of Chapulineros de Oaxaca and began to participate in the Liga Premier de Ascenso for the 2015–16 season.
+For the 2017–18 season, the club competed in the Serie B due to the lack of infrastructure to be able to participate for the promotion to Ascenso MX.
+In 2018, the club paused its sporting activity because it did not get the endorsement to participate in the league from the FMF.
+In 2019, the club returned to compete in FMF competitions, and leaving the following year to join the Liga de Balompié Mexicano.

-In its first season the team finished in third place in the regular season with 22 points from seven wins, two draws and one loss.
-In the championship playoff, Chapulineros eliminated Morelos F.C. and Furia Roja F.C. to reach the final, where they defeated Atlético Veracruz in the penalty shoot-out after tying three goals on the aggregate score, in this way the team of Oaxaca won its first championship in the new competition, as well as being the first champion in LBM history.
+Chapulineros was crowned as the first champions of the LBM, finished in third place in the regular season with 22 points from seven wins, two draws and one loss.
+In the final phase, Chapulineros eliminated Morelos F.C. and Furia Roja F.C. to reach the final, and defeating Atlético Veracruz in the final by penalty shoot-out.

-Chapulineros de Oaxaca won the LBM championships again in the 2021, 2022 and 2023 seasons, making it the most winning team in this league.
-In January 2025 this league was dissolved due to a lack of participating teams, making the competition's continuation unviable, so Chapulineros had to look for a new league to compete in.
+Chapulineros de Oaxaca won the LBM titles in 2021, 2022 and 2023, making it the most successful club in that league.
+On January 2025, the LBM was dissolved due to a lack of participating club, making the competition's continuation unviable, so Chapulineros had to look for a new league to compete.

-In June 2025 the team rejoined the Segunda División de México after five years away from competitions organized by the Mexican Football Federation.
+On June 2025, the club rejoined to the FMF's football league system and participate in the Liga Premier.